dennis112999/Path-Finding/README.md

 # Path-Finding Grid Movement in Unity

-This Unity project demonstrates a basic grid-based movement system using a pathfinding algorithm.
+This Unity project demonstrates a basic grid-based movement system and A* methdod using a pathfinding algorithm.
 The player navigates from a starting point to an end point through a grid by following a calculated path.

 ## Features